adrian-cucu/PSBD/README.md

 # PSBD
-# A small java oracle sql project for school
+# A small java oracle sql project for faculty